Home Parenting Tips How to Raise an Extroverted Child When You Are an Introvert

 I’ve been a high-functioning introvert for a long time.
 Once I became comfortable with people, I began to open up more and break out of my shell.
 But, my circle of close friends has always been limited.
 Not because I totally dislike people, I just don’t have the energy for much socialization.

 When my daughter began crawling, I noticed how much warmer and friendlier she was than myself.
 She’d crawl to anyone and away from mommy as much as possible.
-Turns out my toddler son is even more social than his big sister.
+Turns out my son is even more social than his big sister.

 But, I find ways to cope and live through another day!